stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 namespace/demo created
 ```

->**Note:** YAML files used in this tutorial are stored in  [/docs/examples/guides/latest/advance-use-case/restore-in-pvc-template](/docs/examples/guides/latest/advance-use-case/restore-in-pvc-template) directory of [stashed/stash](https://github.com/stashed/stash) repository.
+> **Note:** YAML files used in this tutorial are stored in [/docs/examples/guides/latest/advance-use-case/clone-pvc](/docs/examples/guides/latest/advance-use-case/clone-pvc) directory of [stashed/docs](https://github.com/stashed/docs) repository.

-## Restore Deployment's volumes in PVC Template
+## Clone the Volumes of a Deployment

-Here we are going to restore a Deploymnent's volumes in PVC Template.
-At first, we will back up a Deployment's volumes then we will restore these volumes in PVC Template.
+Here we are going to clone the volumes of a Deployment.
+At first, we will back up the volumes of a Deployment, then we will restore these volumes into new PVCs.

 ### Backup

-Now, we will deploy a Deployment with two pvcs and generate some sample data in it.
-Then, we will backup these PVCs.
+We are going to deploy a Deployment with two PVCs and generate some sample data in it.
+Then, we will back up these PVCs.

 **Deploy Deployment:**